keboola/developers-docs/integrate/artifacts/tutorial.md

 To consume (download) artifacts for component to work with, we need to enable and configure artifacts download in the configuration of a component.

-We will create another configuration of Python Transformation via API.
+We will create another configuration of the Python transformation via API.

 The artifacts part of the configuration will look like this.
 It will enable download of artifacts of type `runs` with limit 5, which means this will download artifacts created by the last 5 runs of the same component configuration